ovisek/100-days-of-code/log.md

 **Today's Progress**:

-- Week 1-2 : [AWS Developer: Building on AWS][1].
+- Week 1-2 : [AWS Developer: Building on AWS][7-1].
-- Discovered that the webhook had been tweeting on my behalf - not quite the format I wanted : but some success here.
+- Discovered that the twitter service configured for the project had been tweeting on my behalf - not quite the format I wanted : but some success here.

 **Thoughts**: